Up until recently many employees were hired and promoted based on a simple theory: past performance is a good predictor of future performance.

 The employee selection process must uncover the transferable skills that this employee developed in the past that can be transferred to new situations and unprecedented challenges.
 These skills (problem solving, analytical thinking, leading others, planning and organizing, customer service, negotiating, and so on) are job specific, company specific, and even industry specific.
 They are transferable from task to task, project to project, and industry to industry.
 Leading a turn-around, selling a service, troubleshooting a customer’s problem takes a lot more than repeating what was done in the past.
 It requires the ability to execute quickly and effectively, even when time and resources are limited.
 Those skills can’t be scripted but they can be learned.
 That’s the purpose of the interview – to uncover what’s been

-How do you uncover a candidate’s transferrable skills?
-It begins with an effective interview.
+How do you uncover a candidate’s transferable skills?
+It begins with learning how to conduct a behavioral interview.

 Unfortunately the traditional interview is loaded with inaccuracies.
 For starters, many candidates are so well coached by outplacement counselors, career coaches, and web-based articles that they make mincemeat out of the interviewing hiring manager.
 The result is that many studies have shown most interviews to be just slightly more effective than flipping a coin.

-I’ve prepared a 7-step process to help employers conduct an effective behavioral or situational interview.
+I’ve prepared a 7-step process to help employers learn how to conduct a behavioral interview.
 Note: It does not begin with compiling a list of questions!

 1. List the three most essential functions or activities that the prospective employee must perform exceptionally well to meet or exceed your expectations.
 Ask yourself: “At the end of 12 months, what does this candidate have to do or complete to really impress me?”